Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

 #include <component_manager.h>
 ```
 <a name="manage_context"></a>
-## Managing the Component Context
+## Managing Component Context

 To get the running component context and its details, and to operate on the context:

-1. Get the context of the currently-running component with the `component_manager_get_component_context()` function.
+1. Get the context of the currently running component with `component_manager_get_component_context()`.
 Its parameters are the ID of the component from which the context is being obtained, and the handle (`component_context_h`) to the component context which is filled with the received context.

-   When an component is not running, it is impossible to get its context.
+   To get a component's context, the component must be running.
    ```
    component_context_h component_context = NULL;
    int ret = component_manager_get_component_context(`Your Component ID`, &component_context);